Your harmonic balancer is on the front of your engine. Most often connected to a crankshaft pulley.

 The oil and coolant contamination softens the rubber; causing a change in vibration frequency.
 A technician with a stethoscope can pick up the; vibrations of a bad harmonic balancer.
 In some cases, you can also see the belt vibration.
 As the rubber deteriorates even more; you’ll notice engine vibration at higher (RPM)s.

 Usually A Problem With The Harmonic Balancer Will Produce A Few Warning Signs Before It Fails:

 One of the first symptoms of a potential problem with the harmonic balancer is engine vibration.
 If the harmonic balancer can no longer properly absorb the harmonic vibrations, the engine will shake excessively.
 The shaking will become even more pronounced, and therefore be dangerous to the engine at high speeds.

 Worn Seal Surface Causing Leaks

-As in with any engine seal heat and engine vibration can cause the seal to become hard and loose its sealing ability which will allow residual engine crankcase pressure to force oil past the seal and out from the engine.
-Because the seal rides against the inner hub of the balancer it can cause grooves to be created in the hub which case the lip seal cannot hold oil inside of the engine.
+As in with any engine seal heat and engine vibration can cause the seal to become hard and loose its sealing ability.
+As a result, Allowing residual engine crankcase pressure to force oil past the seal and out from the engine.
+Because the seal rides against the inner hub of the balancer it can cause grooves to be created.

 Misaligned Timing Marks

 Another symptom of a potential problem with the harmonic balancer is; misaligned timing marks.
 If the layers separate or slip, the timing marks can shift.
 This will make it difficult; if not impossible to properly time the engine with a timing light.

 If a damper is no longer able to absorb crankshaft vibration, the destructive forces will start to attack the transmission.
 The vibrations could damage the input shaft, bearings, planetary gears and more.
 On some vehicles with large displacement engines and manual transmissions, even the gears in the differential can be damaged.

 Stripped And Or Damaged Damper Bolt Or Threads